 We have active programs running concurrently in numerous facilities throughout the greater Philadelphia area including addiction treatment centers, prisons and VA hospitals, as well as, community programs hosted at local yoga studios and community centers.
 Each program is tailored to the specific needs of the participants and staffed by instructors trained to teach trauma-sensitive yoga.
 We also provide special training for yoga teachers and committed yoga practitioners interested in working with people who have been impacted by trauma.

-Upon his release in 2012, Mike declined some lucrative offers to return to the corporate world and instead founded the Transformation Yoga Project.
-Today, the non-profit focuses on “Healing through Empowerment” by teaching yoga to people facing difficult circumstances, and teaching others how to help bring the meditative practice of yoga to prisoners, veterans and those struggling with addiction.
+Upon his release in 2012, Mike founded the Transformation Yoga Project to bring yoga to people facing difficult circumstances.
+The Project has expanded to training others how to bring the meditative practice of yoga to prisoners, veterans and those struggling with addiction.

+Mike’s mission is to provide helpful tools for dealing with stress, tension, addiction, and anxiety for people who would otherwise not have access to yoga.
 Mike has dedicated his time and passion to demystifying yoga by breaking down the powerful and positive aspects of the practice in a straightforward manner that at-risk populations can relate to.
-A registered yoga instructor (200 E-RYT) who has been practicing since 2004.
-He has studied yoga and meditation extensively with highly respected teachers at Kripalu, Omega and other notable organizations.
 Mike remains active in teaching yoga in addiction recovery facilities and prisons hospitals as seen in the Huffington Post, as well as PBS, ABC, CBS, Fox and NBC News affiliates.
-He is a frequent speaker on tools for self-empowerment and the power of yoga as a tool for rediscovering your true self.
 He is the author of Going Om: A CEO’s Journey from a Prison Facility to Spiritual Tranquility.
-He is also a contributor to several books focused on best practices for teaching trauma-informed yoga and mindfulness to underserved populations.
+He is also a contributor to several books focused on best practices for teaching trauma-informed yoga and mindfulness to under-served populations.

 Transformation Yoga Project is a 501(c)3 non-profit organization